Vacuum tube: Transmitting tubes

 Large transmitting tubes have carbonized tungsten filaments containing a small trace (1% to 2%) of thorium.
 An extremely thin (molecular) layer of thorium atoms forms on the outside of the wire's carbonized layer and, when heated, serve as an efficient source of electrons.
 The thorium slowly evaporates from the wire surface, while new thorium atoms diffuse to the surface to replace them.
 Such thoriated tungsten cathodes usually deliver lifetimes in the tens of thousands of hours.
 The end-of-life scenario for a thoriated-tungsten filament is when the carbonized layer has mostly been converted back into another form of tungsten carbide and emission begins to drop off rapidly; a complete loss of thorium has never been found to be a factor in the end-of-life in a tube with this type of emitter.

 WAAY-TV in Huntsville, Alabama achieved 163,000 hours (18.6 years) of service from an Eimac external cavity klystron in the visual circuit of its transmitter; this is the highest documented service life for this type of tube.

 It has been said that transmitters with vacuum tubes are better able to survive lightning strikes than transistor transmitters do.
 While it was commonly believed that vacuum tubes were more efficient than solid-state circuits at RF power levels above approximately 20 kilowatts, this is no longer the case, especially in medium wave (AM broadcast) service where solid-state transmitters at nearly all power levels have measurably higher efficiency.
 FM broadcast transmitters with solid-state power amplifiers up to approximately 15 kW also show better overall power efficiency than tube-based power amplifiers.

 Receiving tubes

 Cathodes in small "receiving" tubes are coated with a mixture of barium oxide and strontium oxide, sometimes with addition of calcium oxide or aluminium oxide.
 An electric heater is inserted into the cathode sleeve and insulated from it electrically by a coating of aluminum oxide.
-This complex construction causes barium and strontium atoms to diffuse to the surface of the cathode and emit electrons when heated to about 780 degrees Celsius.
+This complex construction causes barium and strontium atoms to diffuse to the surface of the cathode and emit electrons when heated to about 780 degrees Celsius (1400 °F).